Koala Man

 Koala Man is a superhero animated sitcom created by Michael Cusack for Hulu.
-Developed by Cusack, Dan Hernandez, and Benji Samit, the series premiered on January 9, 2023 on Hulu in the United States and on Disney+ in Australia.
+Developed by Cusack, Dan Hernandez, and Benji Samit, the series premiered on January 9, 2023, on Hulu in the United States and on Disney+ in Australia.
 The series pilot aired on ABC in 2018.

-The series is set in an alternate universe where the United States have been destroyed and Australia is the world's last surviving superpower.
-A middle-aged family man serves as the resident superhero of Dapto, while having no superhuman abilities and devoting minimal effort to hide his secret identity.
+The series is set in an alternate universe where the United States has been destroyed, and Australia is the world's last surviving superpower.
+A middle-aged family man serves as the resident superhero of Dapto while having no superhuman abilities and devoting minimal effort to hide his secret identity.

 Plot

 The series takes place in an alternate universe called "Bushworld", where the sinking of the Titanic never happened, indirectly resulting in the United States being destroyed (except Hollywood, which became an island), Australia becoming the world's superpower, and Nicole Kidman becoming its Queen.

-The story follows Kevin Williams, an average middle-aged family man who decides to issue justice to the town of Dapto as the incredibly average superhero Koala Man.
-Possessing no powers and a simple costume, which is apparently enough to hide his secret identity, Kevin encounters a variety of evildoers that wish to do harm to his town.
+The story follows Kevin Williams, an average middle-aged family man who decides to serve justice to the town of Dapto as the incredibly average superhero Koala Man.
+Possessing no powers and a simple costume, which is apparently enough to hide his secret identity, Kevin encounters various evildoers who wish to do harm to his town.

-Kevin is joined by his family who put up with his misadventures, including his down-to-earth wife Vicky, and his 14-year-old twin children, a popularity-obsessed daughter Alison and a nerdy son Liam who secretly possesses psychic powers.
+Kevin is joined by his family, who put up with his misadventures, including his down-to-earth wife, Vicky, and his 14-year-old twin children, a popularity-obsessed daughter, Alison, and a nerdy son, Liam, who secretly possesses psychic powers.